How can we help you?

-At our office, we are able to precisely place implants using our 3-D cone beam x-ray system.
-We are also able to create customized crowns right here in our office using our CEREC system.
+At our 55116 dentist office, we are able to precisely place implants using our 3-D cone beam x-ray system.
+We are also able to create customized crowns right here in our office using CEREC technology.
 Implants can also be used to securely hold a bridge or dentures if you are missing multiple teeth or you are edentulous (missing all your teeth).

 The implant functions like a replacement root, stimulating your bone to continue maintaining itself.
 Without this stimulation, the bone resorbs, becoming diminished and weak.
 Eventually, as the bone becomes weaker, you are likely to lose more teeth.
 Dental implants stop this cycle so that you can retain more of your natural teeth.

 Call Our St. Paul, MN Dental Clinic for More Information

 If you are missing teeth, we recommend scheduling a consultation with Dr. Schulte to see if dental implants are a good choice for you.

 Through preventive dentistry at Brimhall Dentistry, we may be able to avoid or halt certain dental issues like gum disease, tooth decay, infection, and oral cancer.
 We always encourage our patients to visit us regularly so we can have a fighting chance of avoiding dental emergencies.

 Still, some dental emergencies in the 55116 area cannot be predicted or avoided due to accidents, illnesses, or anything else life throws at us.
 Curveballs are to be expected over your lifetime, which is why we train hard to treat them efficiently and competently.

 Dr. Nick Schulte, your emergency dentist in St. Paul, MN, is available to diagnose and heal any dental emergency, including: